baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ![postgresql-spring-boot](/img/docs/postgresql-spring-boot.png)

 The service binding operator will collect backing service configuration required for connectivity and expose it to the applications.
-If service binding operator is not present, the applications admin should extract all the configuration details and create a Secret resource and expose it to the application through volume mount in Kubernetes.

 ## Prerequisites